Skip to main content

 (5) Definitions.
 The following terms shall have the following meanings in this Chapter.

 (g.1) Non-Resident Landlord.
-Any individual, corporation, partnership, or entity that does not reside at or maintain a primary place of business at the property for which a license is required under this Chapter, and that owns or controls property subject to licensing or inspection by the City of Philadelphia.
+Any individual, corporation, partnership, or entity that does not reside in or maintain a place of business in the City of Philadelphia for which a license is required under this Chapter, and that owns or controls property subject to licensing or inspection by the City of Philadelphia.

 * * *